clean-code-craft-tcq-7/simple-monitor-in-c-vineeth7384/README.md

 - Apect oriented to capture repeating aspects

 ## Extensions
--Implemented  the Extension 2: Support a language in addition to English and Extension 3: Accept input in different units
+- Implemented  the Extension 2: Support a language in addition to English and Extension 3: Accept input in different units